Master's in Law and Economics of the Sea – Ocean Governance

 *** EU Insurance Law is a course offered by NOVA School of Law’s Jean Monnet Module on EU Insurance Law: Challenges in the SDG Era, funded by the European Commission (EUInsLSDG).

-2nd Year - Research Component
+2nd Year - Research Phase

 Mandatory

-Dissertation, internship at national or international institution or project work.60
+Dissertation, internship at national or international institution or project work 60

 Objectives and Structure of the Curricular Units